All Episodes

 And I hope it doesn't go that way, but we're getting closer and closer.

-God, I hope I hope not.
+God, I hope not.

 I mean, you had the one volleyball player that was pretty severely injured.

-And it it's just about physicality.
+And it's just about physicality.

-When she said, I don't care what your hormone levels are when you're 18, 19, 20, what were your hormone levels at puberty?
+And I think Caitlin Jenner said it best when she said, I don't care what your hormone levels are when you're 18, 19, 20.

 And then you have this whole concept of puberty blockers.

-Then you have another concept where where kids can literally get this type of treatment without parental consent, which is a major problem for me because as a parent, you're not a potted plant.
+Then you have another concept where kids can literally get this type of treatment without parental consent, which is a major problem for me because as a parent, you're not a potted plant.

 And I believe in parental rights.

-So I mean it it's a multifaceted issue.
+So, I mean, it's a multifaceted issue.

-But it's not to me, it's not about the biology.
+But it's not, to me, it's not about the biology.

-If you look at any game or any sport that's ever been played or ever will be played, it's gotta be fun, it's gotta be fair, it's gotta be three of danger, a three F is what I call it.
+If you look at any game or any sport that's ever been played or ever will be played, it's got to be fun, it's got to be fair.

 It's no fun, it's no fair, and now we're in danger.